 Song Porcelain

-The Song Dynasty saw the introduction of many new folk kilns ceramics form and Imperial Court's involvement in the production of ceramics for the palace use.
+The Song Dynasty saw the introduction and flowering of many new folk kilns ceramics form and Imperial Court's involvement in the production of ceramics for the palace use.

 The potential of the copper oxide was finally realised in the dazzling beauty of rainbow-like purplish/red splashes on blue ground of Jun wares.
 The ever inexhaustible potential of iron-pigment for amazing decorative effect was proudly displayed in the form of the temmoku hares' fur and oil spots.